amrit23-web/-Analysis-of-cifar10/README.md

 Feel free to explore the notebooks and experiment with different techniques to further enhance the model's performance.

-For any issues or questions, please contact [your email address].
+For any issues or questions, please contact [amritanshus367@gmai.com].

 Note: Due credit should be given to the CIFAR-10 dataset creators and the TensorFlow library for providing the necessary resources to complete this project.